 (d.)
 Vertical Tilt or Horizontal Skew (Misalignment).
 Vertical tilt or horizontal skew (misalignment) shall be defined as the difference in position of the dowel bar ends with respect to each other.
 Vertical tilt is measured in the vertical axis whereas horizontal skew is measured in the horizontal axis.
 Misalignment shall be measured in terms of a joint score.
 The joint score shall be defined as the degree of misalignment evaluated for a single transverse joint for each lane of pavement.
 The joint score shall be determined as follows:

+Joint Score= 1+xx-ni=1x-nWi

 where: